On this page...

 Meeting materials will be made available to the public about a week ahead of the meeting date via a Google Drive folder: Access Upcoming Meeting Materials

 Commission meeting agendas and minutes are posted from the past three most recent meetings.
+Minutes are posted once approved by the Commission at a subsequent meeting.
 For agendas, minutes, or meeting materials beyond those posted, email Emily.Bainter@iowa.gov.